steverozen/ICAMS/cran-comments.md

 ## Resubmission
-This is a new version with many updates; most are backward compatible.
+This is a new version with many updates; all are backward compatible.
 Please see [NEWS.md](https://github.com/steverozen/ICAMS/blob/master/NEWS.md) for more details.

 ## Test environments